 \section{Theoretical Results}

-In this section, we establish the convergence of the proposed VARAC algorithm by analyzing the estimation and computation errors, and we show that the duality gap diminishes at an $\cO(1/\sqrt{K})$ rate.
+In this section, we establish the convergence of the proposed VARAC algorithm by analyzing the estimation and computation errors, and we show that the solution converges to a globally optimal solution at an $\cO(1/\sqrt{K})$ rate.
+Further, we show that under the Slater condition, we have both optimality and feasibility gaps diminish at $\cO(1/\sqrt{K})$ rates.
 Before going further, we first impose some mild assumptions.

 \begin{assumption}[] There exists a saddle point $(\lambda^*, \pi^*, y^*)$, which is a solution of the saddle point optimization problem \eqref{eq:problem-formulated}. \end{assumption}

 \begin{assumption}[] For any $Q_q \in \cU(m_{\rm c},H_{\rm c},R_{\rm c})$, $W_\omega \in \cU(m_{\rm b},H_{\rm b},R_{\rm b})$, and policy $\pi$, we have $\cT^\pi Q_q \in \cU(m_{\rm c},H_{\rm c},R_{\rm c})$ and $\hat{\cT}^\pi W_\omega \in \cU(m_{\rm b},H_{\rm b},R_{\rm b})$. \end{assumption}